Effective Date of Notice: May 2, 2022

-Fulgent and the members of its workforce are committed to protecting the privacy and confidentiality of your personal information, genetic information, and laboratory test results.
+Fulgent and the members of its workforce are committed to protecting the privacy and confidentiality of your personal information, health information, and laboratory test results.

 Fulgent is required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to keep your Protected Health Information confidential.
 This Notice describes our legal duties and privacy practices, and explains your patient privacy rights.
 When we use or disclose your Protected Health Information, we are required to abide by the terms of this Notice.

-Protected Health Information is your demographic information, medical history, laboratory results, insurance information and other health information that is collected, generated, used, and communicated by Fulgent to produce genetic testing results and bill for our testing services.
-Examples of Protected Health Information include your name, date of birth, medical record number, social security number, insurance beneficiary number, and genetic information.
+Protected Health Information is your demographic information, medical history, laboratory results, insurance information and other health information that is collected, generated, used, and communicated by Fulgent for laboratory testing purposes and bill for our testing services.
+Examples of Protected Health Information include your name, date of birth, medical record number, insurance beneficiary number, medical history, and laboratory test results.

 Your Protected Health Information may be used and disclosed for treatment, payment, healthcare operations and other purposes permitted or required by law.
 Fulgent may use and disclose your Protected Health Information for the following purposes: